Jaahd/config_neovim/README.md

 # My neovim config
+## I - Changelog
+- 13/11/2015 :
+    - change ctrlp source (you need to delete current ctrlp dir and redo PlugInstall)
+    - move from ~/.nvim to ~/.config/nvim even for plugins

-## I - Neovim installation
+## II - Neovim installation
-This step may take some time, you should do II-1, II-3 and II-4 at the same time.
+This step may take some time, you should do III-1, III-3 and III-4 at the same time.
 ### Linux
 #### Manual
 ```bash